cazala/rodo/readme.md

 **Rodo** can be used to create a real mocked API with an specific port and host.

-The main difference with other Http mocking libraries like [`nock`](https://github.com/node-nock/nock) is that **Rodo** creates a real Http server instead of overriding the behavior of Node Http objects.
+The main difference with other HTTP mocking libraries like [`nock`](https://github.com/node-nock/nock) is that **Rodo** creates a real HTTP server instead of overriding the behavior of Node HTTP objects.

 ## Install